Getting a Mortgage with 3 or 4 People

 Liability in the Event of Default

 It is vital to understand that the bank has no obligation to chase all parties equally for debt.
-As such, if you are consistently making payments while another named applicant cannot, or is missing payments, you can be liable to pay the lapsed difference.
+As such, if you are consistently making payments while another named applicant cannot, or is missing payments, you can be liable to pay the shortfall.

 Alternative Types of Multi-Person Mortgages

-If you’re struggling to build a sizable deposit, a Family Offset Mortgage may be a great alternative option for you.
+If you’re struggling to build a sizeable deposit, a Family Offset Mortgage may be a great alternative option for you.

 With a Family Offset Mortgage, you can contribute a deposit while a family member adds additional funds to that deposit, which is then held in a linked account.
-Essentially this will reduce the mortgage balance and potentially increase your loan-to-value (LTV) ratio.
+Essentially this will reduce the mortgage balance and potentially which can reduce the interest charged on your mortgage balance.

 A Standard Joint Mortgage allows for multiple people to share ownership of a property, and is the most popular mortgage type for couples.